 Unfortunately, Corona blocked our plans, so we visited in spring.
-If you happen to be in the area from late November till Christmas, make sure to add Trier to your Christmas Markets stops!
+If you happen to be in the area from late November till Christmas, make sure to add Trier to your Christmas Market stops!

 Where to sleep in Trier

 Here are some options on places to spend 1 night (or more) in Trier.
-Click to links to check out the options and prices for hotels in Trier:
+Click on the below links to check out the options and prices for hotels in Trier:

 - Mercure Hotel Porta Nigra.
 Standard formula rooms, but right smack-bang opposite the Porta Nigra.
 The hotel offers a parking garage and a great breakfast to start your next day in Trier!

 - Stylish rooms at the Romantik Hotel Zur Glocke, right in the center of Trier.
 The rooms are packed with romantic details and it is located right in the pedestrian area of Trier.
 They offer amazing breakfasts to start your day.

 - Trier also offers a lot of small apartments for rent for 1 or multi-days.
 As the availability is down to luck, I cannot single out just one but check their location and prices here.

 Where to eat in Trier

 With all that walking around, tasting wine and taking in history, you might get hungry!
 Luckily, Trier offers an amazing variation of restaurants and I haven’t found a single one that disappoints just yet.
 Here are some of my amazing experiences of eating out in Trier.